 - Nickel: Global mining extraction is relatively widely distributed, although Indonesia is currently in the process of expanding its leading position.
 The increasing nickel demand can be at least partially mitigated by the growing market share of nickel-free lithium-ion (LFPB) batteries. - Cobalt: The DR Congo is responsible for a very large share of global cobalt mining.
 However, Indonesia, which will soon become the second largest mining producer, is meeting market demand by expanding extraction (as a minor metal in nickel extraction).
-In addition, the growth in demand for cobalt is expected to slow down in the medium term due to the increasing use of cobalt-free and low-cobalt lithium-ion batteries. - Graphite: While China plays a very dominant role in mining extraction of natural graphite, the use of synthetic graphite opens up an alternative field here.
+In addition, the growth in demand for cobalt is expected to slow down in the medium term due to the increasing use of cobalt-free and low-cobalt lithium-ion batteries. - in mining extraction of natural graphite, the use of synthetic graphite opens up an alternative field here.
 In addition, the natural graphite reserves are distributed across various countries, making increases in supply possible from these sources.